 Education and Training for Network Systems Administrators

 Most employers require a bachelor’s degree for network systems administrator positions, according to the BLS.
-Degrees in computer science or information science are most common, although some employers may accept candidates who majored in computer engineering or electrical engineering.
+Degrees in computer information systems or information technology are most common, although some employers may accept candidates who majored in computer engineering or electrical engineering.

-An associate’s degree combined with work experience may also be acceptable for some employers.
+An associate degree combined with work experience may also be acceptable for some employers.